ryankwilliams/fedora-workstation/README.md

 # Fedora Workstation Setup

+_This repository is now archived and no longer maintained.
+A new repository exists for system setup._

 A repository which automates the deployment of my fedora workstation based on my preferences by using ansible.